Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 Where to Stay in Haeundae: Budget to Luxury Hotels

-Haeundae is a popular places to stay in Busan, and for good reason.
+Haeundae is a popular place to stay in Busan, and for good reason.

 The beach is right at your doorstep, the subway makes it easy to get around, and there’s plenty of food, nightlife, and photo spots.